Erickramirez/CarND-Vehicle-Detection/README.md

 #####a.Apply feature extraction,  svc classification to get boxes where posible there is a car
 #####b.filter for false positives
 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded (in this case it is 2) that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 I also added in the `draw_labeled_bboxes` function some validations if two final boxes are very close, it can join them.
-The video result shows the heatmap from a series of frames of video.
+The video result shows the heatmap of each frame.

-In order to optimize the accurancy I added to recorded the positions of positive detections bounding boxes from the previous frame.
+In order to optimize the accurancy I added the resulting bounding boxes of the previous frame as a positive detection.
 ###### Here are 6 images with their frames, heatmaps, labels and the resulting bounding boxes:

 ![alt text][image10]